JorjaKark/FSI-LABS-9/LOGBOOK9.md

 ### **ECB Mode**

-Only **one 16-byte block** was corrupted.
-ECB decrypts each block independently, so the error was fully contained within that block.
-All other plaintext remained correct.
+A single 16-byte region was corrupted.
+All other plaintext remained intact.
+This matches ECB’s independent block processing.
 ---

 ### **CBC Mode**

-Exactly **two blocks** were corrupted.
-The modified ciphertext block produced a garbled plaintext block, and the following block decrypted incorrectly due to XOR chaining.
-Normal plaintext resumed afterward.
+Two consecutive plaintext blocks were corrupted, aligning with CBC’s chained XOR dependency.
 ---

 ### **CFB Mode**

-Corruption affected **several consecutive bytes**.
-Because CFB feeds ciphertext back into the keystream, the error propagated for multiple bytes before the mode resynchronized.
+Multiple consecutive bytes were corrupted before the keystream feedback resynchronized.
+This matches CFB’s shift-register design.

 ---

 ### **CTR Mode**

-Only **one byte** was corrupted.
-CTR generates keystream independently of ciphertext, so the modification impacted only the corresponding plaintext byte with no further propagation.
+Exactly one plaintext byte was altered.
+CTR behaves like a stream cipher and does not propagate errors.

 ---